 If a dose is missed:

-- If it has been more than 12 hours, go ahead and skip your dose and wait until your next regular dose time.
+- If it has been more than 12 hours since your regular time, skip your dose and wait until your next regular dose time.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine:

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.